When specifying the environment "cloud" when creating or editing a test case, there are two ways to select elements.

 Once you have finished adding the series of operations, run the entire process once to make sure it works without issue.
 You can freely adjust the execution range by clicking the white circle on the left side of the test case.
 If the wait time is insufficient when transitioning between screens, you can adjust said wait time here.

-Click the icon on the top right again to exit Element Detection mode.
-Each line of steps will be displayed as a number.
+Click the icon on the top right again to unlock Element selection mode.
+Then the white circles on each line of the step will disappear.
 At this time, the edited content and UI (screen on which elements are detected) will be saved.

 Choose elements from the existing UI